Logiqx/wsw-results/docs/ukwa/README.md

 ### Additional "Fun" Series

-Weymouth Speed Week are hoping to run an additional "fun" series to encourage daily participation from sailboard / wingboard / kiteboard competitors, running alongside the UKWA Speed Championships.
+Weymouth Speed Week are proposing an additional "fun" series to encourage daily participation from sailboard / wingboard / kiteboard competitors, running alongside the UKWA Speed Championships.
 The format of the "fun" series will be practically identical to the UKWA Speed Championships, including the same pre-agreed times for lunch.
 All sailboard / wingboard / kiteboard participants will automatically be entered into the applicable "fun" series, regardless of UKWA membership.
 There will be six different "fun" series, catering for all combinations of sailboard / wingboard / kiteboard and men / women.

 It should be noted that the speed course(s) will remain open during the pre-agreed lunch breaks.
 Competitors will still be allowed to do speed runs during the lunch break, which qualify for daily tankards and end of week prizes.
 Runs during the pre-agreed lunch break will not however be counted towards the UKWA Speed Championships or the WSW "fun" series.
 The "fun" series will have a maximum of two legs each day; morning and afternoon.